 Our audit was conducted for the purpose of forming opinions the Authority's financial statements and the budgetary comparisons.
-The schedules listed as supplemental schedules in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedules required by Section 2.2.2 NMAC, as listed in the Supplementary Information - Supporting Schedules section of the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-Mr. Hector H. Balderas, State Auditor, and the Board of Directors Eastern Sandoval County Arroyo Flood Control Authority Bernalillo, New Mexico
+Mr. Timothy Keller, New Mexico State Auditor and the Board of Directors Eastern Sandoval County Arroyo Flood Control Authority Bernalillo, New Mexico

-The supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedules required by 2.2.2 NMAC are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with the auditing standards generally accepted in the United States of America.
-In our opinion, the supplemental schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the schedules required by 2.2.2 NMAC are fairly stated, in all material respects, in relation to the basic financial statements as a whole.